ruuda/blog/posts/2014-10-20-writing-a-path-tracer-in-rust-part-7-conclusion.md

 Rust’s ownership prevents runtime errors that can occur due to incorrect resource management, but it has to be even more strict at compile time.
-The rigorous approach to ownership makes it harder to write correct code, but if the compiler refuses to compile your code, there often is a real problem in it, which would go unnoticed in languages where ownership is implicit.
+The rigorous approach to ownership makes it harder to write valid code, but if the compiler refuses to compile your code, there often is a real problem in it, which would go unnoticed in languages where ownership is implicit.